 Idea 2: ISSUANCE AS A FUNCTION OF ACCRUED

-Accrue on the buckets with a function that decreases the amount accrued per second, as the accrued value increases.This would play as burning :fire: UBI: The more value is accrued on the bucket, the more is burned and the less is accrued.
+Accrue on the buckets with a function that decreases the amount accrued per second, as the accrued value increases.This would play as burning UBI: The more value is accrued on the bucket, the more is burned and the less is accrued.

 I will leave the math to the experts for this one, the following is just as an example, not to be taken as the actual implementation: accrued value = sqrt(block.timestamp - accruedSince ) * accruedPerSecond